Web interface¶

 Pages¶

 Chat: an always-on, full-page in-app chat console — the first nav tab, before Feeds.
-Discord/Slack-style rooms in a sidebar, live SSE streaming of tool use and intermediate text, !commands and the !model prefix, confirmation cards, and drag-drop/paste attachments.
+Discord/Slack-style rooms in a sidebar, live SSE streaming of tool use and intermediate text, !commands and the !model prefix, confirmation cards, attachments (drag, paste, the + button, or a voice message), clickable attachment chips, and per-message copy / star / delete.
 See Web chat for the full surface.

 Dashboard: shows available features for the authenticated user.
 When Google Workspace is enabled, the dashboard also shows a connect/disconnect card for linking a Google account.

-Health: body stats grid with sparklines, bloodwork matrix (dates × markers with flag-colored cells, CSV import/export), panel detail with inline edit and source preview, per-marker trend charts with out-of-range zones and LLM explainer, medical history timeline with encounters and diagnoses, immunization tracking with coverage status strip, vaccine drill-down pages with clinical explainers, Garmin Connect integration on the settings page.
+Health: body stats grid with sparklines, bloodwork matrix (dates × markers with flag-colored cells, CSV import/export), panel detail with inline edit and source preview, per-marker trend charts with out-of-range zones and LLM explainer, medical history timeline with encounters and diagnoses, immunization tracking with coverage status strip, vaccine drill-down pages with clinical explainers.
+Garmin Connect (daily-summary sync) is on the general Settings → Connected services page, shared with Location.
 Requires the health module to be enabled (on by default).

 Location: today view (current position, day summary, trips), history (date picker, activity filter, heatmap), places (discover clusters, create/edit/delete, visit stats).
 Requires GPS tracking to be enabled.